FLIGHT HISTORY

 The first trans-Pacific airmail flight began in Alameda, California on November 22, 1935, when the flying boat known as the China Clipper left for Manila in the Philippines.
 The craft carried over 110,000 pieces of mail including the one below.

 The first regularly scheduled transatlantic flights began on June 17, 1939, between Foynes, Ireland, and Botwood, Newfoundland, by Pan Am.
-The first regularly scheduled transatlantic flights between Europe and the United States began on July 8, 1939, between Southampton, England, and New York City, by Pan Am.
+The first regularly scheduled transatlantic flights between Great Britain and the United States began on July 8, 1939, between Southampton, England, and New York City, by Pan Am.
 The flights were operated by the Boeing 314 Clipper, a four-engine flying boat that could carry up to 74 passengers.
 The flights took about 16 hours to complete.
 The service was initially scheduled to operate twice a week, but this was increased to three times a week in August.

 After Pearl Harbor was attacked a Boeing 314 Clipper, in New Zealand at the time, was told by Pan Am World Airways to return to San Francisco by flying westwards.
 The total flight time was 209 hours and the plane covered 31,500 miles becoming the first commercial airliner to fly around the world.